 How can our employees or workers in our supply chain or other stakeholders raise complaints/grievances?

-We ensure that our key suppliers have grievance mechanisms and share details of grievances relating to our business
+We require that our key suppliers have grievance mechanisms and share details of grievances relating to our business.

 If your company is based in Thailand, read our Guidance on Modern Slavery Risks for Thai Businesses.
 It explains what makes workers vulnerable to modern slavery, outlines specific industry risks in Thailand and provides a checklist on what businesses should do to identify, address and report on these risks.